byuweb/byu-person-lookup/README.md

 ## Configure the component
 The BYU Person Lookup component includes an optional `context` attribute that controls how the list of matching people is displayed.
-Valid values are `directory` (the default) which will display Name, Address, and Email, and `admin` which displays Name, BYU ID, Net ID, Employee Type, and Student Status.
+Valid values are `directory` (the default) which will display contact information, and `admin` which displays identifiers and student and employee statuses.
 ```html
 <byu-person-lookup id="myLookup" context="admin">
     <byu-personsv2-datasource></byu-personsv2-datasource>